 In order to study different aspects of the structure, dynamics and functionality of new materials, the team engages:

 - preparative solid-state chemistry & nanochemistry lab portfolios;

 - various synthetic techniques including sol-gel and redox precipitation processes, in addition to conventional solid-state and colloidal chemistry high-temperature methods are been implemented.
-Sample preparation facilities and furnaces for working temperatures up to 1850 K are available.
+Nanocrystal functionalisation and bulk sample growth optimisations, with tools working at elevated temperatures (up to 1850 K), are available.
 There is great expertise in handling air-and moisture- sensitive compounds under anaerobic conditions, involving Schlenk lines and dry-box techniques.